Lincoln23/FastChat/README.md

   - Launch an MySQL RDS instance

 ** **NOTE** **
-You will need to configure your own SQL database and will need to change `Dao/AWS_RDS_dao`  so it correcty inserts the data
+You will need to configure your own SQL database and will need to change `Dao/AWS_RDS_dao`  so it correcty queries the data

 Put the apporiate values in  `{resources/application.properites}`